 Gift from Centene Charitable Foundation

-The Saint Louis Zoo received a leadership gift from Centene Charitable Foundation, it was announced today, August 17, 2017.
+The Saint Louis Zoo received a leadership gift from The Centene Charitable Foundation , it was announced on August 17, 2017.
 Centene Grizzly Ridge, the culminating project of The Living Promise Campaign, will open on September 15, 2017.

 "We are so grateful to the Centene Charitable Foundation and many other donors for supporting the Saint Louis Zoo Association for this exhibit," said Jeffrey P. Bonner, Ph.D., Dana Brown President and CEO, Saint Louis Zoo.
 "Because of their generosity, we have built a state-of-the-art exhibit that demonstrates how the Zoo combines its innovative exhibit history and dedication to animal welfare."

 The $11.1 million state-of-the-art habitat is twice the size of the old bear grottos, including approximately 7,000 square feet of outdoor habitat, which features a large freshwater wading pool, waterfall and stream, climbing and back-scratching rocks, a variety of substrates (grasses, mulch and sand), and other features to stimulate the bears mentally and physically.
 The new habitat also has over 3,300 square feet of behind-the-scenes space.

 This exhibit was made possible by the generosity of many donors, including a meaningful contribution from the Centene Charitable Foundation.
 Centene continues to make a difference in Saint Louis communities through corporate giving and partnerships.